Skyshader77/Lacryma-Hydra/chapter16-1.typ

 "I believe not, your Holiness.
 I am just a plain Elysian servant."

 "Wise answer.
-A bit too wise...Sir Alexander is a phenomenal individual.
+A bit too wise...Sir Sixtus is a phenomenal individual.
 The Faith would be nothing without him.
 So yes, he is a giant of sorts."

-"May I ask why Cardinal Alexander could not join us tonight?
+"May I ask why Cardinal Sixtus could not join us tonight?
 Surely he would love celebrating after this turn of events?"

 "The man is undergoing a pilgrimage at the Exiles' Island.
 I am sure there will be plenty of opportunities to get acquainted with him."